-Meet the demand for qualified professionals in this field by furthering your education with an MS in Health Education and Promotion.
+Meet the demand for qualified professionals in this field by furthering your education with an online MS in Health Education and Promotion.
 Explore the latest health behavior theories, trends, and practices and develop the skills to design health communications; plan, implement, and evaluate prevention programs; or serve as an educator on public health issues in a variety of settings.
 Study individual and population health as well as the social science aspects of health and gain a basic understanding of core public health principles.
 Discover how you can empower individuals to adopt and maintain healthy behaviors and help create social and physical environments that support those behaviors.

 One of the few universities to offer an online master’s program in Health Education and Promotion, Walden has designed this program to reflect the Seven Areas of Responsibility for Health Educators outlined by the National Commission for Health Education Credentialing (NCHEC) and to prepare you to sit for the national Certified Health Education Specialist (CHES) and Master Certified Health Education Specialist (MCHES) exams.

-Walden’s MS in Health Education and Promotion is part of one of the largest suites of public health programs available online today.
-Along with a BS in Public Health, an MPH, a Doctor of Public Health (DrPH), and a PhD in Public Health, Walden provides public health professionals with a continuous path for career growth.
+Walden’s master’s in health education and promotion is part of one of the largest suites of public health programs available online today.
+Along with a BS in Public Health, a Master of Public Health (MPH), a Doctor of Public Health (DrPH), and a PhD in Public Health, Walden provides public health professionals with a continuous path for career growth.

 Graduates of this program will be prepared to: